9 min read

 But that’s not all.

-Here are several more reasons why market segments in the hospitality industry are important:
+Here are three more reasons why market segments in the hotel industry are important:

 This one is the most apparent gain, and most, if not all, hotels already do this.
 But it bears repeating.

 A hotel's profit and loss statement that can highlight these areas are worth its weight in gold.

 Trends and metrics that hotels must keep track of include: